New Testament Church (Hong Kong): Leadership

-Death of Mui Yee and leadership transferred to Ruth Chang

 Mui Yee died of tongue cancer on 17 August 1966.
 She lived only seven years since she became a Pentecostal.
 She prophesied that she would be resurrected three days after she died.
-However, her prophecy seemed not to be fulfilled, and It led to further anti-Pentecostal sentiment within mainline Chinese Christian circles.
-Actually, she had prophesied that there is a great revival in 1966, and it occurred after her death.
+However, her prophecy seemed not to be fulfilled, and it led to further anti-Pentecostal sentiment within mainline Chinese Christian circles.
+She had prophesied that there would be a great revival in 1966, after her death.

 After Mui Yee's death, leadership was passed to her daughter, Zhang Lude.
-Since Zhang Lude took over the leadership, the New Testament Church became more conservative, especially due to Zhang Lude's family problems, and her husband.
+Since Zhang Lude took over the leadership, the New Testament Church has become more conservative, especially due to Zhang Lude's family problems and her husband.